nvaccess/nvda/user_docs/en/userGuide.md

 1. Normalization to composed characters.
 For example, the character "ü" (u with umlaut/diaeresis), a common character in languages like German and Turkish can be represented in two forms.
   1. One stand alone unicode character (ü)
-  1. A decomposition into two characters (ú), namely the normal latin letter u and a diaeresis modifier
+  1. A decomposition into two characters (ü), namely the normal latin letter u and a diaeresis modifier

   Unicode normalization ensures that only one form will be used throughout all speech output, which is the one character variant.